 The time spent teaching mathematics during the school day can vary.
-In addition to a daily mathematics lesson lasting up to an hour and a 'morning maths meeting' lasting about 15 minutes, there are many opportunities for developing language of (for example) comparing, position, movement, time, monetary value and shape.
+In addition to a daily mathematics lesson lasting up to an hour and a 'morning maths meeting' lasting about 15 minutes, there are many everyday opportunities to develop communicating about measuring, geometrical ideas and statistics.
 There will also be many opportunities for estimating or making measurements, and calculating.
-Taking advantage of these opportunities helps children realize that doing mathematics is normal and useful in all sorts of situations, and encourages them to recognize when and how to use the mathematics they have learned.
+Taking advantage of these unplanned opportunities helps children to realize that doing mathematics is normal and useful in all sorts of situations, and encourages them to recognize when and how to use the mathematics they have learned.

-For planning teaching time, see the section 'How do I plan in the medium- and long-term using the Geometry, Measurement and Statistics 4 teaching programme?' on page 32.
+For planning your teaching time, see the section 'How do I plan in the long- and medium-term using the Geometry, Measurement and Statistics 6 teaching programme?' on page 33.